TortugaResearch/DotNet-ORM-Cookbook/README.md

-# The .NET Core ORM Cookbook
+# The .NET 5 ORM Cookbook

 In October of 2016, InfoQ published a series of articles on the repository pattern in .NET.
 To illustrate the concepts, three ORMs were demonstrated:  Entity Framework, Dapper, and Chain.